trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/workspaces/Invite-members-and-assign-roles.md

 4. Click the desired workspace name.
 5. Click the **Members** tab on the left.
 6. Click **Import from spreadsheet**.
-7. Match the columns in your spreadsheet with the Ieatta data they correspond to.
+7. Match the columns in your spreadsheet with the Expensify data they correspond to.
 8. Click **Import**.

 If you are utilizing the Advanced Approval feature, you can specify who each member should submit their expense reports to and who an approver should send approved reports for the next step in the approval process.
 If someone is the final approver, you can leave this field blank.